azagaya/laigter-docs/docs/source/HowTo/normal-map-generation.rst

 ----------------

 The controls under this group affect the detail, or *inner regions* of the sprite.
-For better understanding of what they do, lets put the controls under *Bump* group to zero.
+For a better understanding of what they do, lets put the controls under *Bump* group to zero.

 There are just two controls under the *Enhance* group, *Height* and *Soft*.